FooSoft/zero-epwing/README.md

 Zero-EPWING takes a single parameter, the directory of the EPWING dictionary to dump.
 It also supports the following optional flags:

-*   `--pretty-print` (`-p`): output pretty-printed JSON (useful for debugging).
+*   `--pretty` (`-p`): output pretty-printed JSON (useful for debugging).
 *   `--markup` (`-m`): markup the output with as much metadata as possible.
 *   `--positions` (`-s`): output *page* and *offset* data for each entry.

-Upon loading and processing the provided EPWING data, Zero-EPWING will output a UTF-8 encoded JSON file to stdout.
+Upon loading and processing the provided EPWING data, Zero-EPWING will output a UTF-8 encoded JSON file to `stdout`.
-Information about errors will be printed to stderr; serious errors will result in this application returning a non-zero exit code.
+Information about errors will be printed to `stderr`; serious errors will result in this application returning a non-zero exit code.
 A sample of the JSON data output is pretty-printed below for reference:

 ```
 {